kubesphere/website/content/en/news/KubeSphere Skills Officially Released.md

 Ask it about multi-cluster management, and it gives you generic `kubectl` commands.
 Ask about DevOps pipelines, and it explains how to use upstream Jenkins.
 Ask about extension installation, and it falls back to the usual Helm Chart approach.
 None of these reflects how KubeSphere users actually get work done.

-Now, **the official KubeSphere Skills are officially available**, filling in the long-missing KubeSphere-specific capabilities in OpenClaw.
+Now, **KubeSphere Skills are officially available**, filling in the long-missing KubeSphere-specific capabilities in OpenClaw.

 ![](https://pek3b.qingstor.com/kubesphere-community/images/kubesphere%20skill%20Now%20Available.png)